andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 ### Cannot `require` a true ES module

 True CommonJS modules can `require` an ESM-transpiled-to-CJS module, since they’re both CommonJS at runtime.
-But in Node, `require` crashes if it resolves to an ES module.
+But in Node.js, `require` crashes if it resolves to an ES module.
 This means published libraries cannot migrate from transpiled modules to true ESM without breaking their CommonJS (true or transpiled) consumers:

 ```ts
 // @Filename: node_modules/dependency/index.js